paulmortlock/mame-ao/README.md

 - `.r` - Reload `UI.html` usfull when developing the UI.
 - `.dbm` - Machine database SQL query
 - `.dbs` - Software database SQL query
+- `.creds` - Enter archive.org credentials, If you press `ENTER` twice your auth cookie will be deleted.
+- `.bt` - Enable the bit torrent client
+- `.btx` - Remove the bit torrent client
+- `.test` - Perform asset place tests

 ## Saved State and previous MAME versions
 Saved state somtimes does not work between MAME versions.
 If you have started something with saved state you may as well use the same MAME version.